Karaca7/todoapp/Readme.md

 delete: you can delete a todo that you have completed.
 edit: you can re-edit an incorrectly created todo.

-# Deployment note:
+# Deployment note

-    - It does not commit to database and media .
+    - It does not commit to database .
 These must be created by you.
+(Media,committed for Prepared Data)

         + For the media folder: -> cd appback -> mkdir media